PersiaKamali/persiakamali.github.io/_pages/about.md

 ---
 I am following two courses:

 - [Computational Neuroscience: Neuronal Dynamics of Cognition](https://learning.edx.org/course/course-v1:EPFLx+BIO465.2x+2T2018/home) on edX.
-Having a background in statistical physics, I am following this course in order to persue my reaserch in this field.
+Having a background in statistical physics, I am following this course in order to pursue my reaserch in the field of neuroscience.
 I strongly suggest this course for anyone interested in understanding how neuroscientist make quantative models of how the brain learns!

 - [MPAGS - High Performance Computing in Julia](https://www.youtube.com/watch?v=KCTQFPKK7gA&list=PLUAq6xQKFgGr39PiyrPk_C9dhBKvWcjUA) on YouTube.
 It is a course on the programming language Julia and it is directed towards researchers like me!
 I also recommend this course for anyone who wants to upgrade their Julia skills.